What is NCSA?

 The National Congress of State Associations (NCSA) is one of NCRA’s most vital and active committees.
 Functioning as a conduit between state associations and the NCRA Board, NCSA performs a critical role within NCRA by providing a forum for state leaders to discuss issues and propose improvements to NCRA’s governance, policies, and procedures.
 NCSA gives voice to state affiliates on the national level.
 NCSA protects, informs, and educates affiliates and helps the board understand the needs of affiliates.

-NCSA holds one formal meeting annually at the NCRA Annual Conference and will hold several informational meetings throughout the year at designated NCRA conferences (i.e., Leadership/Legislative Boot Camp).
+NCSA holds one formal meeting annual at the NCRA Annual Conference and will hold several quarterly Congressional meetings throughout the year, as well as informational meetings at designated NCRA conferences (i.e., Leadership/Legislative Boot Camp).

 The NCSA Chair and Vice Chair are appointed by the NCRA President; their role is to facilitate and guide the NCSA membership.
-The NCSA Governing Committee shall be composed of the NCSA Chair, NCSA Vice Chair, and seven appointed regional representatives.
+The NCSA Governing Committee shall be composed of the NCSA Chair, NCSA Vice Chair, seven appointed regional representatives and seven appointed regional co-representatives.
 Each NCSA Governing Committee member shall serve a two-year term, with staggered terms to ensure continuity of committee membership.

-At meetings other than the Annual Meeting, NCSA Affiliates may designate an Affiliate Representative to act on its behalf if neither its Delegates nor its Alternates will be in attendance at the host conference.
+At meetings other than the Annual Meeting, NCSA Affiliates may designate an Affiliate Representative to act on its behalf if its Delegates will be in attendance at the host conference.